StockNews.com Initiates Coverage on Altisource Asset Management (NYSE:AAMC)

-StockNews.com began coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report released on Thursday.
-The firm set a “hold” rating on the stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research report issued to clients and investors on Sunday.
+The brokerage set a “hold” rating on the stock.

 Altisource Asset Management Corporation, an asset management company, provides portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.